A person's life does not need to be a mess for them to be an addict.

 There is a common misconception that teenagers who experiment with drugs and alcohol are inherently "bad kids".

 Many parents assume that teenagers experiment because they are rebellious and want to lash out.
 That may be the reason a small percentage of teenagers try drugs and alcohol today, but the dangerous trend is not that simple or one-sided.
-In order to understand us, you have to put yourself in our shoes and imagine what we are really experiencing.
-Do you remember what it was like to be a teen?
 Understanding is the first step to helping.

 It was the absence of two phone calls, 16 years apart, that signalled the start and tragic end of Simon Millington's struggle with prescription drug addiction.